Office of the Vice President for Student Affairs

 Round Rock: Avery 203

-Round Rock Campus Writing Center hours vary by semester and can be found at rrc.writingcenter.txstate.edu.
+Round Rock hours vary by semester and can be found at rrc.writingcenter.txstate.edu.

-Book your tutoring appointments for either location at writingcenter.txstate.edu.
-The Writing Center’s website also includes staff information and a list of upcoming workshops and events.
+Book individualized or group appointments at writingcenter.txstate.edu.
+Also, see the staff information page for majors and specialties and a list of upcoming workshops and events.